 Photo by A. Vincent Scarano

-A new monthly community engagement series: Plays to Progress.
+In 2020, the O'Neill launched the community engagement series: Plays to Progress.
 Hear from playwrights, local community leaders, and national activists as they explore social issues through art.
 Each evening will feature a brief performance followed by a conversation about the resonance of a work launched at the O’Neill within our local communities.

 watch previous conversations